backupbrew/switchbrew/Display services.md

 ### GetNativeHandle

 Takes an input s32 and u32, with the latter immediately following the previous word.
-Returns an output handle.
+Returns an output event handle.

 ### TransactParcelAuto